 You may have entitlement to Private Residence Relief and Letting Relief.
 But, in some cases you may need to pay Capital Gains Tax when you sell your property if you:

-There is no legal requirement for resident landlords to protect a tenant's deposit.
+There is no legal requirement for resident landlords to protect a tenant's deposit with a TDP.
 But, there are several government-approved schemes you can use.
 Often, a local council will guarantee rent for a potential tenant who struggles to pay a deposit.

 Note: Do you run a bed and breakfast service, provide meals or cleaning services for guests?
 If so, other taxes may be due.
 You should contact HM Revenue and Customs for further information.